Dynamic and thermodynamic bounds for collective motor-driven transport

 Figure~\ref{fig:Dynamics} illustrates that for $N=2$ motors the dynamics change significantly as the barrier height increases.
 For $f_\mathrm{max}/f_\mathrm{chem}\ll1$, the motors move continuously, while for $f_\mathrm{max}/f_\mathrm{chem} \gtrsim 1$ the motors hop between distinct states.

 Figure~\ref{fig:EP_Bounds} compares the entropy production rate for the numerical model to the Jensen bound, TUR, and second law.
-The Jensen bound is generally the tightest constraint over the parameter values we have explored.
+The Jensen bound is generally the tightest constraint for our best estimates of reasonable model parameters in kinesin-vesicle systems.

+More generally, the Jensen bound is tighter whenever $D_\mathrm{eff}>\Dbare$.
+We numerically explore the ratio $D_\mathrm{eff}/\Dbare$ over a 2D region of parameter space in Fig.~S2, finding that $D_\mathrm{eff}>\Dbare$ (the Jensen bound is tighter) over a wide range of coupling strengths and barrier heights.
+For sufficiently large energy barriers and motor-cargo coupling, however, $D_\mathrm{eff}<\Dbare$ and thus the TUR is tighter.
+This is consistent with a previous study of coupled Brownian particles diffusing in a single periodic potential~\cite{evstigneev2009interaction}.
+At high coupling strengths, subsystems can only cross energy barriers simultaneously~\cite{lathouwers2020nonequilibrium}, making forward progress only with much larger fluctuations whose rarity leads to decreased effective diffusivity.
+Likewise, high energy barriers could lead to phenomena like hindered diffusion, which lowers the effective diffusivity~\cite{muller2013morphogen}.
+(Recall that any details of interactions with other subsystems or the substrate only affect $D_\mathrm{eff}$, with $\Dbare$ uniquely determined by the diffusion coefficients of the components making up the system.)

 Figure~\ref{fig:Pareto_Convergence} shows for $N=2$ motors the trade-off between Stokes efficiency and velocity due to parametric variation of the diffusivity ratio $\Dc/\Dm$, for different barrier heights.
-When the motors face no barriers ($f_\mathrm{max}/f_\mathrm{chem}=0$), the system exactly saturates the Pareto frontier~\eqref{pareto_v_eta}.
+When the motors face no barriers ($f_\mathrm{max}/f_\mathrm{chem}=0$), the system exactly saturates the Pareto frontier Eq.~\eqref{pareto_v_eta}.
 As $f_\mathrm{max}/f_\mathrm{chem}$ increases, the performance trade-off degrades, falling increasingly far from the Pareto frontier.

 While the $\etaS$\,--\,$\langle v\rangle$ curve is linear for $f_\mathrm{max}/f_\mathrm{chem}=0$, as $f_\mathrm{max}/f_\mathrm{chem}$ increases it becomes increasingly convex.
 This suggests that for large energy barriers high efficiency or high velocity are more easily achieved than a compromise between the two.
 As expected, the velocity in the $N\Dc/\Dm\to\infty$ limit is exactly that of a single uncoupled motor on the same energy landscape, while the Stokes efficiency is zero.
 In the limit as $N\Dc/\Dm\to0$, the velocity approaches zero and the Stokes efficiency approaches unity.